mickfuzz/mca_platformer_tutorial/tutorialPartOne.md

 Let's removing the original yellow square which is now behind the strawberry by adding a ``||scene:scene||`` block  ``||scene: set blank box at||``  into our loop.
 Keep the blank image in the first part of the block but change the second value to ``||variables:value||``.

+***Coding Concept Used***: We add to the tilemap which is a kind of [Array](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#arrays) - and then we use a [Loop](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#loops) to loop through all the elements of the array and turn each one into a different kind of game component.

 ![blank square](https://github.com/mickfuzz/makecode-platformer-101/blob/master/images/loop_replace_yellow.png?raw=true)

 ## Eating Food and Points
 ### Eating Food and Points  @fullscreen
 Drag in a ``||sprites:on sprite of kind Player overlaps ||`` block anywhere on your workspace.
 Change the second ``||variables:Player||`` variable to ``||variables:Food||``.

+***Coding Concept Used***: This code listens out of the condition of a Player touching any Food items and then makes and event happen so we call it a [Listener Event](https://mickfuzz.github.io/makecode-platformer-101/learningDimensions#change-listener)

 ```blocks
 sprites.onOverlap(SpriteKind.Player, SpriteKind.Food, function (sprite, otherSprite) {